Est. time: 20 min.

-Persuasion Science (in a Nutshell)
+Persuasion Science (in a nutshell)

 In the quiz you just took, you had to make a hard choice about which plan the Centers for Disease Control should implement in response to the outbreak of a deadly disease.
-The great majority of people who took Version A of the quiz chose the first plan, but almost 90 percent of people who took Version B chose the second, even though the two options were exactly the same for everyone!
+The great majority of people who took Version A of the quiz picked the first plan, but almost 90 percent of people who took Version B chose the second, even though the two options were exactly the same for everyone!

 Plan A will result in 200 people being saved.

 Plan B offers a one-third chance that 600 people will be saved and a two-thirds chance that noone will be saved.

 Plan A will result in 400 people dying.